-I am a webcomics artist, cartoonist, illustrator, web site designer and Flash animator (yeah, me and my 5 clones) living in the Philadelphia area.
+I am a plein air painter, webcomics artist, cartoonist, illustrator, web site designer and web animator (yeah, me and my 5 clones) living in the Philadelphia area.
 I’m probably best known as the creator of Argon Zark!, the first ongoing comic created specifically for distribution on the Web.
 (That’s Argon, not me, pictured above…).

 I studied Painting at the Pennsylvania Academy of the Fine Arts, supplemented with study at the Delaware Art Museum and the Fleisher Art Memorial.
 I continue to pursue an interest in drawing at The Plastic Club and The Philadelphia Sketch Club.